getsentry/sentry-cocoa/develop-docs/README.md

 To be able to identify the package manager(PM) being used by the user, we need that the PM identify itself.
 Luckily all of the 3 PMs we support do this in some way, mostly by exposing a compiler directive (SPM, COCOA) or a build setting (CARTHAGE).
 With this information we can create a conditional compilation that injects the name of the PM.
-You can found this at `SentrySDKInfo.m`.
+You can find this in `SentrySDKInfo.m`.